Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: A model of related capabilities

 in the starting step, where $a_0$ is a capability belonging to the textile block.
-(Note that we cannot easily associate blocks in this model with specific, real-world sectors.)
 Suppose that $\Phi^C$ takes a form such that it is far more probable for the next capability attached to $p$, denoted $a_1$, to also originate from the textile block; however, if instead $a_1$ was chosen from the block of capabilities representing the chemicals sector, then in the next step with $p=\{a_0, a_1\}$, the textile block would no longer be preferred for the next capability and the product would be more likely to require capabilities from a wider variety of blocks.
-Intuitively speaking, this indicates that the more capabilities a product is known to require, the more likely it is that it will branch out into other blocks outside its starting block by sheer chance, or even exhaust all capabilities from its starting block; and thus that more "complex" products (in the sense of requiring more capabilities) will require capabilities from a more diverse range of sectors. \\
+Intuitively speaking, this indicates that the more capabilities a product is known to require, the more likely it will branch out into other blocks outside its starting block by sheer chance, or even exhaust all capabilities from its starting block; and thus that products requiring more capabilities will require capabilities from a more diverse range of sectors.